aeslaughter/moose/docs/content/utilities/moosedown/core.md

 of a line without conflicting with heading creation (see [headings]).
 Additionally, this allows content and settings to be spanned across multiple lines.

-In general, most block level syntax accepts key-value pair settings.
-Where the settings appear within the block level syntax varies and is detailed in each section below.
-However, the settings are applied in a uniform manner.
-Foremost, the key and value are separated by an equal (`=`) sign +without spaces+ surrounding.
-The value may contain spaces, with the space after the equal sign being the exception.

-If syntax has settings the key-value pairs, the default value (if any), and a short description will be provided in a table.
-For example, [code-settings] lists the available settings for the fenced code blocks discussed in the [fenced-code] section.

 ### Code id=fenced-code